fredericGette/wp81documentation/ftpOverUsb/README.md

 Restart the _IP over USB_ service of the computer to load the new configuration.

-Check the new entries qre visible in the result of the command `IpOverUsbEnum` of the computer.
+Check the new entries are visible in the result of the command `IpOverUsbEnum` of the computer.

 ![IpOverUsbEnum](Capture01.PNG)